custom-twemoji/custom-twemoji-api/README.md

   <br>

-  Each feature is a layer and the order in which they're stacked impacts what will be seen or hidden in the output emoji.
+  Each feature is a layer and the order in which they're stacked impacts what will be seen or hidden in the emoji.
 This is the list of features in default stacking order from bottom to top.

   1. head
   1. headwear